learn-co-students/ds-atlanta-06_24_19/module_3/Week_2/module_3_project.md

    - [ ] Clean dataset
      - [ ] You may use Pandas or Python functions
      - [ ] Document your data cleaning process
- - [ ] Use Pandas and Numpy to generate useful metrics for readmission
+ - [ ] Use Scipy and/or Statsmodels perform meaningful statistial analysis on your data set

  - [ ] Posted to git repository:
    - [ ] A README.md listing project members, goals, responsibilities, and a summary of the files in the repository